MobileFlow: A Multimodal LLM For Mobile GUI Agent: Method

+\textit{UI Image Question Answering}: Here, we use the open-source ScreenQa dataset[28] to familiarize the model with and understand mobile GUI interfaces, transferring its foundational VQA capabilities to GUI-styled page content.
+The ScreenQA dataset contains a diverse range of VQA types, including both the extraction of page information and the inference of page content.

+\textit{Image Description with Object Location}: MobileFlow is required to describe the image in details with the objects' bounding boxes.
+This task further reinforces the model's spatial understanding of GUI pages.

-Chain of Thought (CoT) is a highly significant concept in the domain of Large Language Models (LLM), playing a crucial role in solving complex problems.
-The core idea of CoT is to have the model generate a series of intermediate steps or explanatory statements before delivering the final answer.
+\textbf{GUI Chain-of-Thought} The core idea of CoT is to have the model generate a series of intermediate steps or explanatory statements before delivering the final answer.
 These steps resemble the human thought process in problem-solving and gradually lead to the derivation of the solution.
-CoT has already seen wide application in NLP and has inspired many improved approaches.
 However, in most current multimodal LLMs, models tend to directly output answers without providing the reasoning process or rationale.
-This approach often falls short in scenarios that require high-level logical reasoning (e.g., in a GUI Agent where continual decision-making, clicking, or swiping is necessary to fulfill user intentions).
+This approach often fails in scenarios that require high-level logical reasoning (e.g., in a GUI Agent where continual decision-making, clicking, or swiping is necessary to fulfill user intentions).
 Therefore, in MobileFlow, we employ the CoT technique in both training and inference of the model.
-After being modified with CoT, the model shows a noticeable improvement in link accuracy and question-answering accuracy.
+After being modified with CoT, the model shows a noticeable improvement in link accuracy and question-answering accuracy.MobileFlow adopts a Chain of Thought definition similar to AppAgent, where intent execution tasks consist of four steps:

-MobileFlow adopts a Chain of Thought definition similar to AppAgent, where intent execution tasks consist of four steps: \begin{itemize} \item \textbf{Observation}: In this part, the model is required to describe the contents observed on the GUI page, integrating information about page controls. \item \textbf{Reasoning}: The model needs to consider how to operate on the current page to accomplish the given task. \item \textbf{Action}: Based on the thinking process, the model is prompted to generate behaviors within the Agent’s action space, which could be clicking, swiping, or typing text. \item \textbf{Summary}: This step involves summarizing the actions generated and previous behaviors, serving as historical information for the next round of interaction. \end{itemize} The task structure for visual question answering is similar, except that the action step is replaced with generating an answer.
-Ultimately, the prompt for MobileFlow is as follows: